ibm-cloud-docs/databases-for-postgresql/admin-password.md

 ## Setting the admin password via the command line

-Use the `cdb user-password` command from the {{site.data.keyword.cloud_notm}} CLI cloud databases plugin to set the admin password with the command line.
+Use the `cdb user-password` command from the {{site.data.keyword.cloud_notm}} CLI cloud databases plug-in to set the admin password with the command line.

 For example, to set the admin password for a deployment named "example-deployment", use the following command.
 ```